lokesh/foursquare-history-mapper/README.md

 2. Setup a local httpserver.
 I use: ```python -m SimpleHTTPServer```

 To refetch check-in data, clear ``checkins` from localstorage.

+## Adding a new area option (e.g. San Francisco, New Hampshire)

+1. Generate a boundary box using [BoundingBox site](https://boundingbox.klokantech.com/).
+2. Grab the top left and bottom right coords as CSV (e.g. -72.5572,42.6972,-70.5614,45.3058).

+...

 ## Architecture